 Bog Baby session

-The session will begin with a scaveger hunt through the woodland to observe the seasonal changes in the wood.
-The children will then listen to the story Bog Baby by Jeanne Willis and will go on an adventure to find the Perivale Wood bog baby.
-In small groups the children will have the opportunity to make their own habitat for the bog baby using the natural materials found in the woodland.
+The children will listen to the story Bog Baby by Jeanne Willis and will investigate other animals that Bog Baby lives with (pond dipping for tadpoles).
+In small groups the children will have the opportunity to make their own habitat for the bog baby using the natural materials found in the reserve.

 Years 1 & 2

 During this session, the pupils will experience and observe the natural world through the exploration and identification of common wild flowers and both deciduous and evergreen trees.
 They will use mini microscopes and hand lenses to look closely at different leaves to gain an awareness of biodiversity.
 The pupils will make their own ID sheet by making leaf rubbings.
 The pupils will have the opportunity to calculate the age of the oak trees in Perivale Wood and consider the importance of a woodland to animal life by looking for the invertebrates found in our education area.

 During this session pupils will have the opportunity to observe some of the birds found in Perivale Wood and discuss their features and adaptations to their environment.
 They will observe a birds nest and discuss how different species nest in different ways.
 They will then move on to common mammals found in Perivale Wood, looking at a preserved pipistrelle bat and the skull of a fox.
 Pupils will discuss whether the mammals looked at are carnivores, herbivores or omnivores.
 We will then move into the field and look for slow worms (as an example of a reptile) and look in the pond to find frogs and/or newts to discuss the adaptations of amphibians.
 No fish are found in Perivale Wood, but the features of fish will also be covered.